cysouw/count-para/README.md

 ## Referencing

 Now we can refer to paragraphs!
 Of course we can simple write them in our citations, just like page numbers.
-I propose to use the hash `#` as an indicator of paragraphs, like this (Cysouw 2012#2.7), to differentiate it from page numbers, like this (Cysouw 2012: 34).
+I propose to use the hash `#` as an indicator of paragraphs, like this (Cysouw 2012: #2.7), to differentiate it from page numbers, like this (Cysouw 2012: 34).
 This hash is not just a typographic issue, but it is actually the method to link to the paragraph in question.
-If you add #2.7 to the end of the link to my manuscript you will immediately end up at that paragraph, e.g. click here: [(Cysouw 2012#2.7)](https://gitcdn.link/repo/cysouw/diathesis/main/cysouwDiathesisManuscript.html#2.7).
+If you add #2.7 to the end of the link to my manuscript you will immediately end up at that paragraph, e.g. click here: [(Cysouw 2012: #2.7)](https://gitcdn.link/repo/cysouw/diathesis/main/cysouwDiathesisManuscript.html#2.7).
 By the way, the number is 2.7 because I have restarted numbering at chapters.
 So this is actually the seventh paragraph of chapter 2.
 This is an option of the filter by specifying **`resetAtChapter: true`** in the defaults-file.
-The term 'chapter' is a slight misnomer, because it simply refers to the highest level of headings in the manuscript.^[Maybe a footnote?]
+The term 'chapter' is a slight misnomer, because it simply refers to the highest level of headings in the manuscript.

 ---
 title: count-para